dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The implementation presented in this paper has a single instance of ArgoCD running on the `core cluster` and it deploys and manages all the Kubernetes Objects running in both the `core cluster` and the `app clusters`.

 <!-- Applications -->
 ArgoCD groups YAML-files/folders into an abstraction called _Applications_.
-An Application is a Kubernetes object that contains a path to a resource that needs to be deploy, a destination cluster, and some configuration parameters.
+An Application is a Kubernetes object that contains a path to a resource that needs to be deployed, a destination cluster, and some configuration parameters.
 You can structure (and nest) these groupings however you want, but you usually want smaller groupings, so you manage/sync them individually with more fine-grained control. e.g., deploying Crossplane-provisioned database separately from the Crossplane provisioned Kubernetes Cluster.
 This way, you don't have to use the same sync-policy for both groupings of resources. e.g., you may have pruning (auto-delete) disabled on the database to ensure databases are not deleted by mistake.

 Based on this philosophy of separation, I have chosen to structure my applications like this: